fordsfords/cfg/README.md

 Rules:
 - Line lengths are limited to 1000 characters (not including cr/lf/null).
-- One key-value pair per line
+- One key-value pair per line.
 - Key names must start with "_", "-" or alphabetic character, followed by zero or more "_", "-", or alphanumeric characters.
-- Keys and values are separated by '=' character
+- Keys and values are separated by '=' character.
-- Lines starting with '#' are treated as comments
+- Lines starting with '#' are treated as comments.
-- Inline comments after '#' are ignored
+- Inline comments after '#' are ignored.
-- Leading and trailing whitespace is automatically trimmed
+- Leading and trailing whitespace is automatically trimmed.
-- Empty lines are ignored
+- Empty lines are ignored.
-- Keys cannot contain whitespace
+- Keys cannot contain whitespace.
-- Values cannot contain '#'
+- Values cannot contain '#'.

 ## API